-Join Aaron F. Ross for an in-depth discussion in this video Controlling stiffness with Bend Resistance, part of Creating Hair with Maya nHair.
+Join Aaron F. Ross for an in-depth discussion in this video Controlling stiffness with Bend Resistance, part of Maya: nHair.

 …The other primary dynamic property that we need to adjust…for hair, is the stiffness, also known as bend resistance.…You may see in the Maya documentation, at least…for version 2014, references to an attribute called stiffness.…Well for nHair, in fact, stiffness doesn't exist.…There is no such attribute.…What they meant to say was bend resistance.…And that will probably get fixed in a subsequent version of the documentation.…But for version 2014 and earlier, just know…that when they say stiffness, they mean bend resistance.…